Navid200/xDrip/docs/Nightscout/NS_SwapSize.md

 Type sudo fallocate -l 2G /var/SWAP and enter.
 Type sudo chmod 600 /var/SWAP and enter.
 Type sudo mkswap /var/SWAP and enter.
-Type swapon /var/SWAP and enter.
+Type sudo swapon /var/SWAP and enter.
-Type free -h.
+Type free -h and enter.
 It should now show 2GB.
 You can now exit the terminal.